-136 For more information on the history of the mandate of UNSMIL, see previous supplements covering the period 2010 to 2021.
+&lt;sup>137 For more information on the history of the mandate of UNSMIL, see previous supplements covering the period 2010-2021.
 For more information on the situation in Libya, see part I, sect.
 10.

-137 Resolutions 2619 (2022), 2629 (2022) and 2647 (2022), paras.
+&lt;sup>138 Resolutions 2619 (2022), 2629 (2022) and 2647 (2022), paras.
 1.

-138 See S/PV.9103.
-After the vote, the representatives of Gabon, Ghana and Kenya expressed regret regarding the Council's decision to again extend the mandate of UNSMIL for a short period of time and underscored the need for progress on the appointment of the Special Representative of the Secretary-General for Libya and Head of the Mission.
+&lt;sup>139 See S/PV.9103.
+After the vote, the representatives of these three Council members expressed regret regarding the Council's decision to again extend the mandate of UNSMIL for a shorter period of time and underscored the need for progress on the appointment of the Special Representative of the Secretary-General for Libya and Head of the Mission.

-139 Resolution 2656 (2022), para.
-1. See also the reports of the Secretary-General on UNSMIL submitted during the period under review (S/2022/31, S/2022/409, S/2022/632 and S/2022/932).
+&lt;sup>140 Resolution 2656 (2022), para.
+1. See also reports of the Secretary-General on UNSMIL submitted during the period under review (S/2022/31, S/2022/409, S/2022/632 and S/2022/932)

-140 Resolution 2629 (2022), para.
-2. See also S/2021/716, annex, in which the independent expert who conducted the independent strategic review recommended, inter alia, that the good offices of the Mission be intensified; that the Head of Mission be relocated to Tripoli from Geneva; that the Mission return to its previous configuration consisting of a Special Representative instead of a Special Envoy, to be supported by two Deputy Special Representatives; that an immediate surge capacity be put in place to reinforce the Mission; and that women and child protection advisers be deployed swiftly.
+&lt;sup>141 Resolution 2629 (2022), para.
+2. See also S/2021/716, annex, in which the independent expert who conducted the independent strategic review recommended, inter alia, that: the good offices of the Mission be intensified; the Head of Mission be relocated to Tripoli from Geneva; the Mission return to its previous configuration consisting of a Special Representative instead of a Special Envoy, to be supported by two Deputy Special Representatives; an immediate surge capacity be put in place to reinforce the Mission; and women and child protection advisers be deployed swiftly.